-- Government bodies police, immigration, customs, and health

-- Port State Control Inspectors

-- Cargo inspectors/agents to inspect tanks / holds in readiness to receive cargo or affirm the cargo has not been damaged in passage

-- Berth operators subject to their own time / commercial pressures to turn around ships in fulfilment of time critical 'efficiency standards' established by international trade bodies, and increase their ranking on league tables established by said trade bodies

-- Owners who may have requirements for repairs, superintendent visits etc.
+- 1. Government bodies police, immigration, customs, and health. - 2.
+Port State Control Inspectors - 3.
+Cargo inspectors/agents to inspect tanks / holds in readiness to receive cargo or affirm the cargo has not been damaged in passage. - 4.
+Berth operators subject to their own time / commercial pressures to turn around ships in fulfilment of time critical 'efficiency standards' established by international trade bodies, and increase their ranking on league tables established by said trade bodies. - 5.
+Owners Who may have requirements for repairs, superintendent visits etc. - 6.
+Classification Society Surveyors - 7.
+Loading stores, spares, bunkering, and - 8.
+Agents as discussed below.

-- Classification society surveyors

-- Loading stores, spares, bunkering, and

-- Agents

-- Stevedores and other port personnel